stevekane/promise-it-wont-hurt/README.md

-# Promises Workshop for Javascript!
+l# Promises Workshop for Javascript!

 ### Learn to wield promises like a master to write clean asynchronous code